OrangeCrush/sinatra-demo/README.md

 No real configuration needed- very usable out of box Some simple configuration options

-**Ruby Protip :: labels begin with a colon and are translated to numbers to improve performance**
+**Ruby Protip #1 :: labels are string tokens that begin with a colon and are translated to numbers to improve performance** (i.e.  :bread, or :paper)

 General syntax
 set :label, value

 Settings are globally available in the settings variable

+file: routes.rb
 ```ruby
 set :port, 4567
 set :logging, true